qitab/bazelisp/README.md

 ([GitHub qitab/bazelisp](https://github.com/qitab/bazelisp)), but subsequent changes have not been released externally.

-TODO(b/24678256): Get this released again, and ensure changes are regularly released.

 google3-specific wrappers for these rules live in google3/lisp/devtools/bazel/.
 Basic usage documentation can be found in go/lisp.
 See also the full [Stardoc generated documentation](http://doc/third_party/lisp/bazel/doc/rules.md)